nasherickson/ZephyrMarkt-Portfolio/README.md

 It’s the product of fieldwork, problem solving,
 and refusing to accept “that’s just how POS systems are.”

-It’s proof of what I do best:
+It’s proof of what I do best.
 **learn fast, design clean, and make tools that actually work.**